 IMPACT ETHICS: MAKING A DIFFERENCE IN BIOETHICS

-IE is managed by the Novel Tech Ethics research team (www.noveltechethics.ca) in the Faculty of Medicine at Dalhousie University (Halifax, Canada).
+IE is managed by the Memorial University Centre for Bioethics (www.mun.ca/bioethics/) at Memorial University in St. John’s, Newfoundland and Labrador, Canada.
+Founded in 2013 by the Novel Tech Ethics research team in the Faculty of Medicine at Dalhousie University (Halifax, Canada), IE moved to Memorial University in 2019.

 IE is a forum for discussion of and commentary on bioethical issues, presenting a diverse range of voices and perspectives.
 IE has a preference for posting articles that are grounded in the current Canadian context, although we are willing to consider any well-written article that confronts an important bioethical issue.
 We are primarily concerned with (i) contemporary bioethical news, (ii) how bioethical news and developments may be interpreted by and affect Canadians, and (iii) engaging academics and non-academics in bioethical discussion.